-PIBOs must be left at its free will in deciding over the type of alternative it wishes to adopt.
-Apart from this it has to be noted that the quantum of plastic waste which is duly managed by the above mentioned alternatives confined to a particular state must meet the EPR target.
+PIBOs must be left at its free will in deciding the type of alternative it wishes to adopt.
+Apart from this, it has to be noted that the quantum of plastic waste which is duly managed by the above-mentioned alternatives confined to a particular state must meet the EPR target.

 The first thing to be highlighted is with regard to the submission of the application.
 Keeping this in view, the CPCB is the authority entrusted with the responsibility of seeing the registration process.
 PIBO is required to apply to the CPCB through an online portal for obtaining registration.
 Form-I as given under the PWM rules, 2016 is the one that provides the application format.
 Along with the application form, the PIBO is required to submit the prescribed fee as well.

 It must be given due attention that the EPR action plan should also be submitted in respect of each state or any union territory wherein the plastic is introduced in their markets by the PIBO.

 Read Our Blog: EPR Plastic Waste

 Under this option, the methodology that has to be followed must stick to restricting to the channel that is preached both for introducing the plastic waste in the market as well as to collecting it back.